-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - The calendar year deductible is \$700 per person regardless of enrollment tier and will not exceed more than \$1,400 combined per Self Plus One or \$1,400 combined for Self Plus Family. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - The calendar year deductible is: \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment).
+The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
 See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.).

-YOUR PHYSICIAN MUST GET PRE-AUTHORIZATION FOR ALL SURGICAL PROCEDURES.
-Please refer to the pre-authorization information shown in Section 3.
+YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR ALL SURGICAL PROCEDURES.
+Please refer to the precertification information shown in Section 3.

+Benefit Description You pay After calendar year deductible

+Surgical procedures

+A comprehensive range of services, such as: 30% coinsurance of our Plan allowance

+Operative procedures

+• Treatment of fractures, including casting

+• Normal pre- and post-operative care by the surgeon

+Correction of amblyopia and strabismus

+Endoscopy procedures

+Biopsy procedures

-Benefit Description You pay Surgical procedures After satisfying the annual deductible, 30% A comprehensive range of services, such as: coinsurance of our Plan allowance • Operative procedures · Treatment of fractures, including casting • Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus • Endoscopy procedures · Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) • Surgical treatment of morbid obesity (bariatric surgery) -- a condition in which an individual weighs 100 pounds or 100% over his or her normal weight according to current underwriting standards; eligible members must be age 18 or over. • Insertion of internal prosthetic devices.
-See 5(a) - Orthopedic and prosthetic devices for device coverage information • Voluntary sterilization (e.g., vasectomy) • Treatment of burns Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
+Removal of tumors and cysts

+• Correction of congenital anomalies (see Reconstructive surgery )

+• Surgical treatment of morbid obesity (bariatric surgery) a condition in which an individual weighs 100 pounds or 100% over his or her normal weight according to current underwriting standards; eligible members must be age 18 or over.

+Insertion of internal prosthetic devices.
+See 5(a) - Orthopedic and prosthetic devices for device coverage information

+• Voluntary sterilization (e.g., vasectomy)

+• Treatment of burns

+Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
 For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.

-Not covered: All charges • Reversal of voluntary sterilization • Surgery related to gender reassignment
+Not covered: All charges

+Reversal of voluntary sterilization

+• Surgery related to gender reassignment

+• Routine treatment of conditions of the foot; see Foot care